Audra Culbreth, LPN

 How to Have Your Cadet Medically Prepared for Challenge

-VISION—Routine eye exams are required before In-Processing Day.
+VISION—Routine eye exams should be done before In-Processing Day.
 If corrective lenses are prescribed, please see to it glasses are purchased and not contact lenses, due to eye infections.
-Contact lenses and darkening lenses are NOT permitted at Challenge.
+Contact lenses and darkening lenses are NOT permitted at Tarheel ChalleNGe Academy.

-Non-Academic Days and our weekend Home Passes incorporates a weekday, either Monday or Friday for those cadets in need to go out for medication evaluation.
-Please contact Mrs. Culbreth and allow at least one week for approval.
+Our weekend Home Passes incorporates a weekday, either Monday or Friday for those cadets in need to go out for appointments.
+Please contact Mrs. Culbreth and allow at least one week for prior approval.

 All allergies and reactions are addressed; Food, seasonal, environmental and/ or medication.
 If your child is prescribed an Epi-Pen, two must be turned in at the time of In-Processing, one for your child and one as a back-up in Medical.